thanpa/buckaroo-php-sdk/README.md

 $transaction = $buckaroo->populateFromPush('{...<here goes the request body>...}');
 ```

-Once again you habe a transaction instance, ready to be used for anything you need.
+Once again you have a transaction instance, ready to be used for anything you need.

 ## Support ##
 Contact: [www.thanpa.com](https://www.thanpa.com) — hello@thanpa.com — +30 2521105247